chef/chef-web-docs/chef_master/source/upgrade_client.rst

 Considerations
 =====================================================

 Preparing your chef-client system before upgrading to Chef server will enhance your Chef experience.
 During a Chef server upgrade, all of the data is extracted, converted to a new format, and then uploaded.
 A large amount of data (cookbooks, nodes, etc.,) can increase the upgrade process significantly and extend your downtime.

 Managing your data prior to upgrading will improve experience upgrading and using Chef server and client.
 Following this list of client-based tasks prior to upgrading will expedite the upgrade process and mitigate many common issues.
-For more information on upgrading to Chef server, see `Enterprise Chef to Chef 12 Upgrades. </upgrade_server_notes.html>`__

 Install the version of chef client you plan on using after the upgrade on a small number of test nodes and verify:
  * All nodes can authenticate and converge successfully.